avwsolutions/elastic-kibana-training-material/labs/04-KibanaVisualize/README.md

 - Change the name to `Expected baseline`.
 - Change the value format to `bytes`.
 - Change the icon to a `tag`.
-- Don't forget to save the dashboard.
+- Don't forget to save the visualization to your library for later usage.

 <img src="https://github.com/avwsolutions/elastic-kibana-training-material/blob/main/labs/04-KibanaVisualize/content/example13.png?raw=true" alt="example 1-3">